Abu Dhabi (Etihad)

 The event was attended by Her Highness Princess Haifa bint Abdulaziz bin Muhammad bin Ayyaf Al Muqrin, Permanent Representative of the Kingdom of Saudi Arabia to UNESCO and Ambassador of the Custodian of the Two Holy Mosques to the Republic of France, and His Excellency Sheikh Salem Khalid Abdullah Al Qasimi, Permanent Representative of the State to the United Nations Educational, Scientific and Cultural Organization UNESCO”, and His Excellency Sheikh Khalifa Al Khalifa, Ambassador of the Kingdom of Bahrain to the French Republic.

-The event came out with a set of recommendations that highlighted the importance of translation as the main bridge in introducing people to other cultures, and informing them about the projects of their thinkers and writers, and pointed to the need to develop a clear plan for translation from Arabic to French and vice versa, and included a set of initiatives to support intellectual and cultural fields It also encourages institutions and publishing houses to provide the necessary knowledge support, in addition to qualifying translators from both languages to understand the Arabic and French cultures, and to improve the quality of translation.
+The event came out with a set of recommendations that highlighted the importance of translation as the main bridge in introducing people to other cultures, and informing them regarding the projects of their thinkers and writers, and pointed to the need to develop a clear plan for translation from Arabic to French and vice versa, and included a set of initiatives to support intellectual and cultural fields It also encourages institutions and publishing houses to provide the necessary knowledge support, in addition to qualifying translators from both languages to understand the Arabic and French cultures, and to improve the quality of translation.

 Gateway to modernity